Rebekah Borg

-Rebekah Borg (born 25 September 1987) is a Maltese Politician and Engineer, currently serving as the Shadow Minister for the Environment.
-She previously served as the Shadow Minister for Lands and Consumer Rights.
-She also serves as a Member of Parliament in the Parliament of Malta.
+Rebekah Borg (born 25 September 1987) is a Maltese Politician, Lawyer and Engineer, currently serving as the Shadow Minister for Planning.
+She previously served as the Shadow Minister for the Environment and as the Shadow Minister for Lands and Consumer Rights.
+At the 2026 general election she was elected on both the 7th and 11th districts.

 Education

-Rebekah Borg attained a first-class degree in Electrical and Electronics Engineering from the University of Sheffield.
-She then pursued a Master of Science (MSc) in Biomedical Engineering at the University of Oxford, where she was awarded the Medtronic Scholarship for demonstrating exceptional talent and promise in the field of Biomedical Engineering.
+Borg attained a degree in electrical and electronics engineering from the University of Sheffield.
+She then pursued a Master of Science (MSc) in biomedical engineering at the University of Oxford, where she was awarded the Medtronic Scholarship for demonstrating exceptional talent and promise in the field of biomedical engineering.

-After returning to Malta, Rebekah Borg worked as a Biomedical Engineer, while also studying for a postgraduate diploma in Building Services Engineering.
-Subsequently, she obtained a Diploma in Journalism, graduated with a Bachelor of Laws degree from the University of Malta, and is currently pursuing her Master's degree in Advocacy.
+After returning to Malta, Borg worked as a biomedical engineer, while also studying for a postgraduate diploma in building services engineering from Brunel University London.
+Subsequently, she obtained a diploma in journalism, graduated with a Bachelor of Laws degree, followed by a Master’s degree in advocacy from the University of Malta.

 Career

-Rebekah Borg began her career in the public sector as a Biomedical Engineer, specialising in oncology equipment.
-She went on to work as the Technical Director of a local firm dealing in HVAC projects and equipment.
+Borg began her career in the public sector as a biomedical engineer, specialising in medical equipment and public healthcare procurement and project management.
+She went on to work as the technical director of a local firm dealing in HVAC projects and equipment.
 Rebekah Borg also worked part-time for a local newspaper as a journalist.
-Rebekah Borg now works as a self-employed engineer in the building services industry.
+Rebekah Borg now works as a lawyer and engineer, combing her technical expertise with legal knowledge, in the fields of planning, environment, construction, property and technology.

 Politics

-During her time in politics she has established herself as a proactive and vocal politician, known for her staunch defence of public spaces and the environment.
-She played a key role in supporting the residents of Mġarr in their opposition to a proposed large solar farm, resulting in the proposal's eventual withdrawal.

-Borg has consistently advocated for the public land to be accessible to everyone and to make the best possible use of the little public land Malta has, emphasising the need for stringent enforcement in its management.
-Her efforts were notable during incidents such as the Blue Lagoon deckchairs and encroachment saga, and in cases where the government was obscuring information about agreements with deckchair and sunbed operators in Malta, Gozo, and Comino.
-She has also been vocal against developments like the Gżira petrol station and proposed marina and lido in Sliema.

-In April 2023, Borg launched a parliamentary petition addressing the closure of Mtarfa’s government-owned primary school, urging the government to swiftly reinstate a primary school in Mtarfa by considering all possible solutions.

-She supported the Jean Paul Sofia public inquiry, raising questions about technical issues and fragmented responsibilities on construction sites, along with concerns over transparency within the Lands Authority.

-A strong proponent of an aesthetics policy, Borg has advocated for a comprehensive legal overhaul in the construction industry, favouring a holistic approach over piecemeal amendments to ensure a more cohesive legal framework.

-Borg was particularly outspoken about the American University of Malta (AUM) land issue, calling for an investigation into the government's agreement for the AUM development.